riscv-non-isa/riscv-arch-test/riscv-target/example-target/README.txt

 // Use linkmono.ld
 #define RVTEST_TARGET_INIT \

-The file compliance_model.h will have to be modified to fit our environment.
+The file model_test.h will have to be modified to fit our environment.
 See comments in the file for more details.

 Each subdirectory under device (rv32i_m and rv64i_m) have Makefile.include files that are then symlinked to the subdir under each of these device directories (I, C, M, privilige, Zifencei).
 If you have specific makefile